iqtree/iqtree.github.io/doc/Tutorial.md

 Choosing the right substitution model
 -------------------------------------

-IQ-TREE supports a wide range of substitution models for binary, DNA, protein, codon and morphological alignments.
-If the substitution model is not specified, IQ-TREE will use the default model (e.g. HKY for DNA, WAG for protein).
+IQ-TREE supports a wide range of [substitution models](Substitution Models) for DNA, protein, codon, binary and morphological alignments.
+If the model is not specified, IQ-TREE will use the default model (e.g. HKY for DNA, WAG for protein).
 In case you do not know which model is appropriate for your data,  IQ-TREE can automatically determine the best-fit model for your alignment using the `-m TEST` option.
 For example:

     iqtree -s example.phy -m TEST